FREQUENTLY ASKED QUESTIONS

 9. If I am a dorm student in the Fall, am I guaranteed a room that following Spring semester?

-No. The Housing Contract is good for only one semester.
-Continuing students must apply for every semester they plan on staying on campus.
-Those who apply properly and on time are guaranteed a room.
-Those who do not apply properly or late, may not receive housing.
+Yes; however, Housing Contract is good for only one semester.
+Continuing students must apply for housing each semester.
+Those who apply properly and on time will not pay $150 fee.
+Those who do not apply properly or late, may not receive housing and must pay $150 deposit.

 10. If I am a dorm student in the Fall, can I leave my items in my room over the Winter break?